-Category Outcome Key grid Electricity affordability measures, such as: outcomes Customer energy cost (\$/kWh) Households with a high or severe energy burden (total number, % of overall U.S. household) Congestion costs (\$) Enhanced grid reliability and resilience measures, such as: Frequency and duration of outages and outage recovery time (SAIDI, SAIFI metrics) Clean energy generation measures such as: Interconnection time (average time in queue) Utilization of demand-side resources such as VPPs and DERs (total MW, % of total peak load served) Improved utilization of existing grid infrastructure, sub- Improved utilization of existing grid infrastructure, such as: transmission and distribution capacity utilization (%) Path to Liftoff Leading indicators Lagging indicators Achieving liftoff Proactive investments, such as: Outcomes transparently for advanced grid solutions Number of DOE funding applications that include advanced grid solutions shared from 6-12 deployments for each technology Favorable regulatory frameworks to drive planning improvements, e.g., number of states, FERC orders, and/or RTO/ISOs with: across a diverse set of industry contexts (# of deployments, % Integrated distribution system planning and/or grid modernization plan requirements (using current best practice) with outcomes publicly available)Total investment in Requirements to consider advanced technologies in planning advanced grid solutions (\$ invested, % of spend Benefit-cost frameworks established for advanced grid solutions versus conventional investment, % of spend versus conventional Favorable regulatory frameworks to align economic and incentive models, e.g., number of states, FERC orders, and/or RTO/ISOs with: replacement) Performance-based incentive frameworks New cost allocation models established for advanced grid solutions Favorable legislative and policy actions on grid modernization, such as number of: Legislative actions that support advanced grid solutions States with grid modernization strategy
+Category Outcome Key grid Electricity affordability measures, such as: outcomes Customer energy cost (\$/kWh) Households with a high or severe energy burden (total household) ll number, % of overall U.S. Congestion costs (\$) • Enhanced grid reliability and resilience measures, such Enhanced grid reliability and resilience measures, such as: Frequency and duration of outages and outage recovery time (SAIDI, SAIFI metrics) Clean energy generation measures such as: Interconnection time (average time in queue) Utilization of demand-side resources such as VPPs and DERs (total MW, % of total peak load served) • Improved utilization of existing grid infrastructure, so uch as: transmission and distribution capacity utilization (%) D 11 1 116 66 Path to Liftoff Leading indicators Lagging indicators Achieving liftoff for advanced grid Proactive investments, such as: Outcomes transparently shared from 6-12 solutions Number of DOE funding applications that include advanced grid solutions deployments for each technology Favorable regulatory frameworks to drive planning improvements, e.g., number of states, FERC orders, and/or RTO/ISOs with: across a diverse set of industry contexts (# of deployments, % Integrated distribution system planning and/or grid modernization plan requirements (using current best practice) with outcomes publicly available) Total investment in Requirements to consider advanced technologies in planning advanced grid solutions (\$ invested, % of spend Benefit-cost frameworks established for advanced grid solutions versus conventional investment, % of spend versus conventional Favorable regulatory frameworks to align economic and incentive models, e.g., number of states, FERC orders, and/or RTO/ISOs with: replacement) Performance-based incentive frameworks New cost allocation models established for advanced grid solutions Favorable legislative and policy actions on grid modernization, such as number of: Legislative actions that support advanced grid solutions States with grid modernization strategy

-Deploying at scale Proactive investments to support advanced grid solutions, such as: Ø Ease of technology implementation Advanced technologies included in utility rate cases and/or modernization plans (# of technologies proposed, total \$ proposed, \$ as a % of total investment) measures (avg. implementation cost, # of deployments completed on time and budget) Foundational technology penetration (e.g., communications, data mgmt. systems) (number, % of total utilities with tech.) Ð Grid modernization workforce (total number, % of total industry workforce) Utility spending on IT/OT (total \$, average \$ per customer) Ø Cost break down of utility expenditures (e.g., Workforce development programs with advanced grid solutions (# programs; # and completion and successful placement rate of participants) cAPEX, OPEX, energy efficiency programs) (total \$, % of total) Domestic manufacturing capacity (total capacity, % utilization) Public and private sector collaborations and resourcing for industry and regulatory capacity building (number of initiatives, \$ available in technical assistance and similar programs)
+Deploying at scale

+- Proactive investments to support advanced grid solutions, such as: - Advanced technologies included in utility rate cases and/or modernization plans (# of technologies proposed, total \$ proposed, \$ as a % of total investment) - Foundational technology penetration (e.g., communications, data mgmt. systems) (number, % of total utilities with tech.) - Utility spending on IT/OT (total \$, average \$ per customer) - Workforce development programs with advanced grid solutions (# programs; # and completion and successful placement rate of participants) - Domestic manufacturing capacity (total capacity, % utilization) - Public and private sector collaborations and resourcing for industry and regulatory capacity building (number of initiatives, \$ available in technical assistance and similar programs)